 Moving into your own place is a big step, and it can be scary.
 Whether you’re buying a house or renting an apartment, it’s a big commitment that requires a lot of consideration.
 You’ll have to worry about expenses, the safety of the neighborhood, and most importantly, you’ll have to be sure that you will enjoy living there.
-On the outside a house can look perfect, but there is always a history behind it.
-Some houses are far from perfect and others are downright dangerous.
+On the surface, a house can look perfect, but there is always a history behind it.
+Some dwellings are far from perfect and others are downright dangerous.

-112 Ocean Avenue in Amityville New York
+112 Ocean Avenue, Amityville New York

 Some places just attract death and chaos, and the aptly titled Murder House is one of those places.
-The Harmon family was unaware of their home’s tragic history, and they paid for it with their lives.
-Perhaps they were drawn to the house by destiny, or they were just simply unlucky.
+The Harmon family was unaware of their home’s tragic history, and they paid for it, with their lives.
+Perhaps they were drawn to the house by destiny, or maybe they were just simply unlucky.
 Either way, stepping inside Murder House will be the worst decision you ever make, especially once you become acquainted with all of your undead roommates.

 When one inherits a house, they inherit all that comes with it.
 For author Roger Cobb, the protagonist in House, his late aunt’s estate seems like the perfect place to finish his next novel.
-But, the house is full of secrets—and a lot of monsters.
+But, the home is full of secrets—and a lot of monsters.
 Oh, and it is basically a front for an evil other world.
-If you can handle little critters, witches, and Vietnam-era zombies this is the place for you!
+If you can handle little critters, witches, and Vietnam-era zombies, this is the place for you!
 If not, steer clear of this home where the previous owner died under mysterious circumstances and garden tools move on their own.

-Fun fact: If a witch with ties to the Devil commits suicide on your newly acquired land and curses anyone who takes it from her, chances are you will be cursed.
+Fun fact: If a witch with ties to the Devil commits suicide on your newly acquired land and curses anyone who takes it from her, chances are you are f-ed.
 In The Conjuring, the Perron family is unaware of the witch and the curse when they move into their new farmhouse.
 Because of their home’s vicious past, they experience a great deal of paranormal activity and Mrs. Perron even becomes perilously possessed by a vengeful spirit.
 The witch is eventually exorcised, but you shouldn’t take any chances by moving in…unless you have a crack team of paranormal investigators on speed dial.

 Those who live in glass houses shouldn’t throw stones.
 But what if the glass house is full of vengeful spirits?
 Widower Arthur Kriticos and his family don’t know there are ghosts trapped in the basement of the house they have just inherited and they never really stop to question the Latin writing all over its walls.
 You should always question the Latin writing (or any other language for that matter) covering the walls of your new home.
 In 13 Ghosts, the family gets trapped in the house and has to fight off evil spirits to escape.
 But they had the help from a dead family member and a newly deceased psychic.
 Without the help of some friendly ghosts, your chances of surviving this place are very slim.
-Do you like these odds?
+Do you like your odds?